RHsyseng/container-rhel-examples/starter-systemd/help.md

         -p 8080:80 \
         ${IMAGE}' \

-  The contents of the RUN label tells an `atomic run acme/starter-systemd` command to open port 8080 & set the name of the container.
+  The contents of the RUN label tells an `atomic run acme/starter-systemd` command to demonstrate arbitrary uid (-u) capabilities, open hostPort 8080 to containerPort 80, and set the name of the container.

 `Name=`